AlexanderStavrop/SC-MC-and-Pipelined-CPU/README.md

 - **Register32:** This module is the same as the one created in Phase 1.

 ### DECSTAGE
 The Decode unit is responsible for using the instruction to select the registers needed for the execution of the operation and extending the value of Immed to 32 bits.
+The module consists of 2 Muxes, the Register File created in phase 1 and the Immed16to32 module.

 ![image](https://user-images.githubusercontent.com/56675566/168861593-ae8c244b-a304-40b4-8ac2-b1f9c66b7e10.png)